 LL.M. in European and International Trade & Investment Law (Master 2)

-The full-time program cover major existing negotiated European and multilateral trade and investment agreements and their interaction with the WTO with a particular focus on the European Union.
+The core courses of this full-year program cover the major negotiated European and Global Trade and Investment Agreements and their interaction with the WTO, with a particular focus on the European Union.

 Topics include regional trade agreements (NAFTA, USMCA, CAFTA, CETA, CPTPP etc…), international and European trade law, trade and development, TRIPs agreement, trade preferences, international banking regulations, international customs practices, bilateral investment treaties and dispute resolution.